informatics-isi-edu/ermrest/api-doc/model/rest.md

   - `schema_name`: whose value names the schema in which the referenced table resides
   - `table_name`: whose value names the referenced table
   - `column_name`: whose value names the constituent column of the referenced key
+- `comment`: whose value is the human-readable comment string for the foreign key reference constraint
 - `annotations`: whose value is a sub-object used as a dictionary where each field field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)

 The two arrays MUST have the same length and the order is important in that the two composite keys are mapped to one another element-by-element, so the first column of the composite foreign key refers to the first column of the composite referenced key, etc. In the `referenced_columns` list, the _schema name_ and _table name_ values MUST be identical for all referenced columns.